The first round of speakers has been announced, with the full lineup and program announced on 16 August.

-Unfortunately, Indonesia – in general – is not wheelchair friendly, but there will be staff available to help assist people.
-For hearing impaired, please contact Festival organisers to see how we can help.
-For seeing impaired, dogs are permitted at all Festival sites.
+Unfortunately, Indonesian venues generally have limited disability access, but there will be staff available to help assist people.
+For the hearing impaired, please contact Festival organizers to see how we can help.
+For the vision impaired, dogs are permitted at all Festival sites.

-If you have any specific questions, please contact Festival organisers to discuss.
+If you have any specific questions, please contact Festival organizers to discuss.

 Most sessions will be held in English.
 Bilingual or Indonesian sessions will be noted in the program and translators will be present.
 Please see the program for details.